How to create a file server cluster with Windows 2019

 Next steps and backup

-One of the next steps would be to add a role to the cluster, which is out of scope of this article.
-As soon as the cluster contains data, it is also time to think about backing up the cluster.
+As soon as the file server contains data, it is also time to think about backing up the file server.
 Veeam Agent for Microsoft Windows can back up Windows failover clusters with shared disks.
-We also recommend doing backups of the “entire system” of the cluster.
-This also backs up the operating systems of the cluster members.
-This helps to speed up restore of a failed cluster node, as you don’t need to search for drivers, etc. in case of a restore.
+We also recommend doing backups of the entire system of the cluster.
+This also backs up the operating systems of the cluster members and helps to speed up restore of a failed cluster node because you don’t need to search for drivers, etc. in case of a restore.